 Dambulla temple is Sri Lanka’s best preserved cave temple complex, one of the country’s fantastic UNESCO world heritage sights.
-At the top of a tall hill, the caves are filled with incredible wall fresco paintings, images of past kings and queens, and many golden statues of the Buddha.
+It’s a decent climb to reach the caves, but the reward are five sanctuaries with outstanding wall fresco paintings, images of past kings and queens, and many golden statues of the Buddha.

 A big transition is afoot.
 This blog is changing from a travel blog to an illustrated travel blog.
 It will be a slow transition, because illustrating is a slow process.
 Goodbye photos, hello coloured pencils.
 But beneath the surface, there is a lot to consider.

 Well, that’s it!
 I’ve finished publishing all my stories from my Africa travels in 2010.
 And just in time, too, because a new journey is just beginning, involving me leaving my home for a new life in Europe!
 And to accompany it, a complete revamp of my blog to incorporate my artwork is also coming. … More A new blog is coming

 I came across a quote by Leonardo da Vinci the other day, which I quite like: For once you have tasted flight you will walk the earth with your eyes turned skywards, for there you have been and there you long to return.

+So…i’ve been neglecting my blog.
 I’ve had a little bit of an unofficial blogging hiatus since November, because of many distractions from other projects that i’ve been working on.
 I finally placed myself in French language classes through the Alliance Francaise in Sydney (which, by the way, I wholeheartedly recommend for you would-be multilinguists).